Blue-tailed Emerald

 Colors

-Males are shimmering emerald green with a metallic sheen and a dark blue or steel-blue tail.
-Females are metallic green above with pale greyish underparts and a white stripe behind the eye.
+Males are shimmering emerald green with a deeply forked dark blue-black tail; females are bronze-green above with greyish underparts and a distinctive white stripe behind the eye.

 Key Features